 Australian courts have further held that access to consular contact prior to

-consular office by a detained foreign national provides an opportunity to. . .
+the consular office by a detained foreign national provides an opportunity to.

-seek advice and assistance. . .
-One need only contemplate the predicament of an
+. . seek advice and assistance. . .
+One need only contemplate the predicament

-Australian national held in custody in a foreign non-English speaking country
+of an Australian national held in custody in a foreign non-English speaking

-without access to an Australian consular office to appreciate the importance of
+country without access to an Australian consular office to appreciate the

-to an interpreter.
-They are rights available to be enjoyed ‘as soon as
+right of access to an interpreter.
+They are rights available to be enjoyed ‘as

 Tan Seng Kiah, NTCCA 1 at 49, 51.